 Will I need a visa?

-British passport holders do not require a visa before travel.
-Unlike it’s neighbour Thailand, all types of visa for all durations can be obtained on arrival at the airport or point of entry.
+British passport holders do not require a visa before travel with only one exception.
+One volunteer in 2017 flying from the UK with a Chinese airline via China was not permitted to board without their Cambodia visa in their passport.
+We recommend contacting your chosen airline for advice before travel.
+For all other travellers to date, all types of visa for all durations have been obtained on arrival at the airport or point of entry.

 Will I need any jabs?